 DP World, DAMAC, Abu Dhabi Customs, Tahaluf Al Emarat and many more choose UAE’s most advanced cloud

-Dubai cloud region will be supported by a second region in the UAE, providing major boost to the UAE’s Digital EconomyDubai, United Arab Emirates—1 de octubre de 2020
+Dubai cloud region will be supported by a second region in the UAE, providing major boost to the UAE’s digital economyDubai, United Arab Emirates—October 1, 2020

 Today Oracle announced the availability of the first of two planned second-generation Cloud regions in the UAE.
 The addition of the Dubai Cloud region marks the availability of 26 Oracle Cloud Regions worldwide.
 The opening is part of Oracle’s aggressive plan to have 36 Cloud regions by July 2021.
 Located in Dubai, the new Cloud region will offer all Oracle Cloud services, including Oracle Autonomous Database and Oracle Cloud Applications.

 “The contribution of digital economy to the UAE’s GDP stood at 4.3 per cent in 2019, and His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, has set a target to double this contribution by enhancing the country’s digital readiness.
 Oracle’s second-generation cloud region in Dubai will help accelerate the digital transformation initiatives of organizations across the UAE’ government entities, large enterprise and SMEs, thus directly supporting the country’s economic vision,” said Abdul Rahman Al Thehaiban, senior vice president – Technology, MEA & CEE, Oracle.

 DP World is a world leader in global supply chain solutions; specialising in cargo logistics, port terminal operations, maritime services, free zones & more.

 Mike Bhaskaran, Chief Operating Officer - Logistics and Technology, DP World says: